VBayesLab/VBLab/README.md

-# VBLab: a package for Variational Inference
+# VBLab: a Matlab package for Variational Inference

 The current files are only for testing.